 The First Year Scholars program supports the intellectual and professional development of first year doctoral students in the Division, further building our community of scholars.
 Participating students will also have the opportunity to engage in supported and mentored summer research experiences.
-The program is open to all PhD students within the Division.
+A link to the application to join the program will be sent to all incoming PhD students within the Division.

 Goals and Objectives:

 - Empower students to strategically plan and take control for their graduate education, and build intellectual community.

 - Foster a strong cohort among first year students across the Division of the Social Sciences.

 - Provides academic, social, and professional development opportunities.